solliancenet/azure-synapse-build-together-blog/Blog-1/intro-lecture.md

 ## Task 7: Conclusion

 Congratulations.
-You have configured a basic development and testing environment for your Synapse workloads.
+You have configured an environment for your data workloads.
 To further your understanding of Azure Synapse Analytics, consult the Knowledge center and the [Microsoft documentation.](docs.microsoft.com)